tabfloater/tabfloater.github.io/_includes/privacy.md

 ### Website
 ---

 If you explicitly agree by clicking the `Accept` button on our Cookie notice, this website uses Google Analytics to track anonymous visitor statistics.
-We also instruct Google Analytics to anonymize your IP address, which hides your exact geographic location. <a href="https://support.google.com/analytics/answer/2763052?hl=en" target="_blank">Click here</a> to learn more about this.
+We also instruct Google Analytics to anonymize your IP address, which hides your exact geographic location. <a href="https://support.google.com/analytics/answer/2763052?hl=en" target="_blank" rel="noopener">Click here</a> to learn more about this.
 The developers of this website only see an aggregated view of the geographical distribution of visitors, but cannot tie this, or any other data to a specific visitor.

-Cookies are only ever stored by the Google Analytics client library and are only used to anonymously distinguish between users. <a href="https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage" target="_blank">Click here</a> to learn more about the Google Analytics cookies.
+Cookies are only ever stored by the Google Analytics client library and are only used to anonymously distinguish between users. <a href="https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage" target="_blank" rel="noopener">Click here</a> to learn more about the Google Analytics cookies.